-The documents submitted by the department requesting authority to retain consultants will be reviewed by the Purchasing Department and upon approval, forwarded to the State Purchase and Contract Division for review. upon completion of this review, the University will be advised, subject to such conditions as may be prescribed by the State to:
+The documents submitted by the department requesting authority to retain consultants will be reviewed by the Procurement Services Office and upon approval, forwarded to the State Purchase and Contract Division for review. upon completion of this review, the University will be advised, subject to such conditions as may be prescribed by the State to:

 - Canvas additional sources within State government, or

 - Solicit proposals from private contractors, State agencies, or both, or